Tapestry crochet bag with an anchor

 Notes

 The size of my bag is 5.5 x 11.5 cm.
 You will be working in rounds.
-For this pattern you should be familiar with the tapestry crochet (you can find the tutorial here).
-Photo instructions below show the main steps how to make a bag and a string.
+This pattern uses the tapestry crochet technique (you can find the tutorial here).
+The photo instructions below show how to make a bag and a string.
 This pattern uses a modified single crochet: make a single crochet back loop only, just instead of yarning over for the last step, yarn under (see the tutorial here).

 To make a modified single crochet increase you need to make two modified single crochets in the same stitch.
 For this pattern you can work in continuous rounds, which means that in the end of a round you don’t join with a slip stitch, but instead continue making modified single crochets in the top of the first stitch of the round.
 Remember to use a marker showing the beginning of each round.
 Follow the color chart showing how you should change colors.